 Number and distribution of wolves

-Our wolf population is densest near the eastern border, but the number of wolves has also increased in western Finland.
+While the most numerous wolf populations are found close to the eastern border, in recent years wolf numbers have increased strongly in Western Finland.
 Roaming individuals and even breeding wolves can be found throughout the country.

 The data collected via Finland's large carnivore sighting network allows analysts to create distribution maps for each of our large carnivore species.
 These maps show the number of large carnivore sightings per unit of area.
 They may be used to find out regional differences in the density of large carnivore populations but they cannot be directly used for estimating the actual numbers of the predators.